 2 Americans taken hostage by Hamas during the attack on Israel are freed

-JERUSALEM — Two American hostages who were captured by the militant group Hamas during their attack on Israel earlier this month have been released, the Israeli prime minister's office announced Friday.
+JERUSALEM — Two American hostages who were captured by the militant group Hamas during its attack on Israel this month have been released, the Israeli prime minister's office announced Friday.

 Judith Raanan, 59, and Natalie Raanan, 17, a mother and daughter from Illinois, had been visiting family in Israel when they were abducted by Hamas on Oct.
 7, according to news interviews given by family members.